Skip to main content Skip to secondary navigation

 You are eligible to apply if your dependent was born in the same calendar year as the application period, even if they are not reflected in your most recent tax return.
 Please submit a copy of their birth certificate or hospital verification of birth to confirm.

-If you received a 12-month grant and added a new eligible child before the end of that period, please contact the WorkLife Office at 650-723-2660 or email for further guidance.
+If you received a 12-month grant and added a new eligible child before the end of that period, please contact the WorkLife Office by submitting a support request for further guidance.
 If you added a new eligible child after being awarded a CCSG award of the same grant year, you may be eligible for an additional amount.
 You must apply for an amendment to your grant during a Mid-Year award period to be considered

 No, it is one award per household.